-Despite these challenges, the Council's focus remains on prioritising resources to achieve the strategic aims outlined in Everyone's EssexÁwhile achieving a balanced budget position.
+Despite these challenges, the Council's focus remains on prioritising resources to achieve the strategic aims outlined in Everyone's Essex whilst achieving a balanced budget position.

-Further details of the Council's revenue investment plans for 2023/24 and 2024/25 are included in the Essex County Council Annual Plans for 2023/24 and 2024/25 which are available on the Council's website.Á
+Further details of the Council's revenue investment plans are included in the Essex County Council Annual Plan 2022/23, which is available on the Council's website.